SamagraX-Stencil/stencil-docs/docs/pages/downtimePage.md

 ## Functionality

-- This molecule will be displayed when the website is under maintainance.
+- This Page will be displayed when the website is under maintainance.
 - Users can refresh the page by using Try Again button.
 - By clicking Contact Us button, user can contact the support team.